petuum-inc/poseidon-release/docs/source/tutorial.rst

    tutorial-aws
    tutorial-private

 In order to run python scripts using Poseidon, slight adjustments must be made.
-A description of how that works is mentioned below.
+The page belowwalks throught an example TensorFlow script and shows how it can be altered for Poseidon.

 .. toctree::
    :maxdepth: 2